niels1004/md-notes/partial-workflows-need-help-persisting-their-state.md

-# Partial workflows need more help with persisting their state
+# Partial workflows need more help persisting their state

 ## Motivation
 Partial workflows (PWs) decide when to persist their state.
 They have a few